Frequently Asked Questions about US Investing and Vested

 In accordance to the LRS, an individual can remit a maximum of $250,000 USD per year for investments.

 While we do not offer mutual funds, we do offer ETFs on our platform.
 ETFs are similar to mutual funds and provide diversification advantages by spreading investing across multiple stocks or asset classes.
 ETFs are highly liquid and offer transparent pricing as they are traded on exchanges like a stock.
 On Vested’s platform, we have curated a list of ETFs so that you can gain exposure to exciting themes such as the China growth story, global stock exposure and the rise of the internet.
 To read more about ETFs, click here.

 Unfortunately, the RBI does not currently allow money remitted under the LRS to be used for trading derivatives or any kind of leveraged products.

 Yes.
-NRIs that are not US citizens or US residents can use the Vested platform!
-In order to onboard you, we will require your PAN card, an address proof (bank statement) and tax ID from the country in which you are currently a tax resident.
+In order to onboard you, we will require your PAN card (or passport), an address proof (bank statement) and tax ID from the country in which you are currently a tax resident.